pdjr-signalk/pdjr-skplugin-switchbank/README.md

 Secondly, by providing a means of operating switch bank relay modules in response to commands received on a control channel.
-The control channel can be a Signal K notification path, a Unix domain socket (IPC) or a host system D-Bus channel.
+The control channel can be a Signal K notification path or a Unix domain socket (IPC).
 The plugin operates remote switch bank relays by transmitting PGN 127502 messages on the host NMEA bus.